MicrosoftDocs/VBA-Docs/api/Excel.Axis.AxisTitle.md

 _expression_ A variable that represents an **[Axis](Excel.Axis(object).md)** object.

-## Remarks
+## Example

 This example adds an axis label to the category axis in Chart1.

-## Example

 ```vb
 With Charts("Chart1").Axes(xlCategory)